If you’ve ever asked the question: How much does life insurance cost? You’ve come to the right place.

 Return of Premium Term Life Insurance Cost

-Return of premium term life insurance (ROP) is a term insurance policy in which the insurance carrier returns all the premiums you paid if you outlive the term length.
-Your beneficiaries still receive the death benefit should you die during the term.
+Return of premium term life insurance (ROP) is a term insurance policy where the insurance carrier will return to you all the premiums you have paid, if you outlive your policy’s term length.
+Your beneficiaries would receive the death benefit (policy face amount) if you would die during the term.

 Your monthly (or annual) premiums are fixed and do not change as you get older or if your health changes.
 Return of premium term life insurance costs about two-thirds more than level term life insurance.
 ROP premiums are higher than traditional term life premiums because the insurance carrier is paying out whether you live or die.
 You must, of course, keep your policy active by paying your premiums.